CEN3037Testing/Test/businessanalysis.md

 ## 4. Business operational modes
 ## 5. Business operational quality
 ## 6. Business structure
 # 5. Preliminary operation concept of proposed system
 ## 5.1 Preliminary operational concept
 ### a) operational policies and constraints
 ### b) description of the proposed system
+* The system shall allow the user to add and remove items to shopping cart.
+* The system shall allow user to checkout and pay with credit card.
+* The system shall provide the user information about the items with brief description.
+* The system shall allow the user to reserve orders or reserve tables through the calender function.
+* The system shall give the user promotional ads via email at the sponsor's discretion.
 ### c) modes of system operation
 ### d) user classes and other involved personnel
 ### c) support environment